johnstonbl01/clementinejs/tutorials/tutorial-beginner.md

 - A client-side view that the user interacts with and sees
 	- This is our HTML page that includes a logo and the buttons for interaction

-This should provide some general contextthat will be helpful as we proceed with development.
+This should provide some general context that will be helpful as we proceed with development.

 ## Simple Node Server